 Registered Staff Hours

 We also wanted to point out that this nursing home received an F for its nursing grade.
-Our nursing score is largely based on a facility's level of nurse staffing.
-With a meager 0.3 hours of nursing care per patient per day, this facility's nurse staffing levels were significantly below average.
-Lastly, we also looked at some nursing quality measures in computing our nursing ratings.
-This nursing home performed well in terms of minimizing its residents' pressure ulcers and major falls.
-We consider these areas to be indicators of the quality of nursing care.
+Our nursing score is mostly associated with a facility's level of nurse staffing.
+With only 0.3 hours of nursing care per patient per day, this facility's nurse staffing levels were well below the national average.
+Lastly, we also assessed some nursing quality measures in computing our nursing grades.
+This place fared well in the area of minimizing its residents' pressure ulcers and major falls.
+Many consider these datapoints to be good measures of the quality of nursing care.

 Does this page answer your questions about Buckeye Forest Madeira?